Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-URL on which the external signer (for example, Web3Signer) is running.
+The URL on which the external signer (for example, Web3Signer) is running.

 ### `validators-graffiti`